 Open Face Pot Roast Sandwiches (Pot roast tartines)

-If you don't have those yummy leftovers in your refrigerator, simply use deli roast beef in place of the pot roast and sauté a few onions in place of the stewed onions (directions for sautéing onions are in the recipe.)
+If you don't have any leftover pot roast in your refrigerator, simply use deli roast beef in place of the pot roast.

 Pot Roast Sandwiches are a delicious way to use up leftover pot roast and get dinner on the table in about 15 minutes.